ArkThis/AHA_ObjectWorld/README.md

 # A Holodeck by August.

+**Simply by making use of "name=value" tags, and moving them to the same level as a file or foldername.**

 These are notes regarding a technical draft for using Object Storage Filesystems beyond "just storing files", by moving metadata and database needs to the filesystem's "tagging" feature.

 In a nutshell: